tigermarg/SBA_JS_Web_Application/README.md

 # JavaScript Web Application Using Fetch
 ### About
 This is a single web application that allows you to search and filter different breeds of cats based on their origin.
-Each breed will contain facts, and the page also gives an option for generating a random "meowfact."
+Each breed will contain an image with facts, and the page also gives an option for generating a random "meowfact."
 This is an example project using html, css & multiple javascript modules.
 It demonstrates import and export of functions and events across modules, as well as using fetch API and making use of async/await syntax.
 ### Technologies
 Windows OS, VS Code
 ### How to Get Started